trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/PlatformEventPublishCallback.md

 ---
 ## Methods
-### `public void onFailure(EventBus result)`
+### `public void onFailure(EventBus.FailureResult result)`

-Callback for events that failed to publish Note: this method is always called by the Automation user
+Callback for events that failed to publish
+Note: this method is always called by the Automation user

-### `public void onSuccess(EventBus result)`
+### `public void onSuccess(EventBus.SuccessResult result)`

-Callback for events that were successfully published Note: this method is always called by the Automation user
+Callback for events that were successfully published
+Note: this method is always called by the Automation user

 ### `private void insertTask(List<String> eventUuids, Boolean isSuccess)`
 ---